Beetroot in Pregnancy – Benefits, Risks, and Recipes

 2. Lowers the Risk of Osteoporosis

-Pregnant women are known to be at a higher risk of osteoporosis – a condition that makes the bones brittle and weak.
-Beets have a good portion of silica and calcium, which can keep your teeth and bones strong.
+Pregnant women are known to be at a higher risk of osteoporosis, a condition that makes the bones brittle and weak.
+Beets contain a good amount of silica and calcium, which can help keep your teeth and bones strong (2).

 3. Regulates Metabolism

-Beets are a rich source of potassium, hence, consuming them can balance your electrolytes and regulate metabolism.
-They are also known to maintain blood pressure levels during pregnancy.
+Beets are a rich source of potassium; hence, consuming them can balance your electrolytes and regulate metabolism.
+They are also known to maintain blood pressure levels during pregnancy (3).
+Beetroot juice, especially, is very helpful in reducing blood pressure in pregnant women.
+High BP could cause complications like pre-eclampsia, stillbirth, premature birth, and even reduced growth, thus beetroot in the pregnancy diet is a great addition (4).
+That said, moderation is key.

 4. Prevents Inflammation

-Betaine, an anti-inflammatory agent present in beetroot, prevents inflammation, pain and swelling in the joints during pregnancy.
+Betaine, an anti-inflammatory agent present in beetroot, prevents inflammation, pain and swelling in the joints during pregnancy (5).

 5. Helps Maintain the Blood Sugar Levels